 If you have tried every at-home method for unclogging your bathtub and shower drain using every trick in the book, then contact a professional plumber.

-For instance, Out of This World Plumbing offers licensed and background-checked plumbers to advise you on all of your plumbing and shower drain clogs and solutions.
+For instance, Out of This World Plumbing offers licensed and background-checked plumbers to advise you on all of your plumbing and shower drain clogs and solutions, like a drain cleaning to get your clogged drains cleared.
 What’s more, the business is totally pet-friendly, so Fido can remain comfortable inside while the plumber gets to work.

 A plumber will be able to identify if the clog is due to other more extensive plumbing issues and discuss how to resolve any underlying problems leading to regular clogging.